UdhayaShan1/UdhayaShan1/README.md

 - 👋 Hi, I’m @UdhayaShan1
 - 👀 I’m interested in coding, movies and some trading.
 - 🌱 I’m currently practicing competitive programming.
-- 📫 How to reach me @khemistry909 on Telegram.
+- 📫 How to reach me @frostbitepillars on Telegram.

 <!---
 UdhayaShan1/UdhayaShan1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.